22038809-QICHYE/Mobile-Team-care-Deprescribing-Application-with-Gen-AI-ChatBot/README.md

 6. Database Integration: An RDBMS database maintains user information, chat history, and system status, ensuring a seamless user experience and robust data management.

 7. Response Delivery: The generated response is sent back to the user through the chatbot interface, completing the conversational loop.

 # Dependencies and Installation
 ----------------------------
-To install the MultiPDF Chat App, please follow these steps:
+To install the TDA Chatbot, please follow these steps:

 1. Clone the repository to your local machine.